-Steps to help reduce the chance of such outdoor fires include the following:
+Help reduce the chance of such outdoor fires by practicing these tips:

 - Carelessly discarded cigarettes and other smoking materials can easily start a fire in dry conditions.
 Douse smoking materials in water before tossing out.
 Make sure proper cigarette disposal canisters are available in areas where smoking is allowed.